-It was a busy fall for the American Music Research Center!
+It was a busy fall for the American Music Research Center (AMRC)!

-The Soundscapes project explores the historical significance of Pueblo, Colorado and the culture of the community there, particularly highlighting local music.
-This research initiative is funded by the National Endowment for Humanities and CU Boulder’s Office of Research and Innovation and Office of Outreach and Community Engagement.
+Soundscapes of the People explores the historical significance of Pueblo, Colorado, and the culture of the community there, particularly highlighting local music.
+This research initiative is funded by the National Endowment for Humanities and CU Boulder’s Research & Innovation Office and Office for Outreach and Engagement.
 The team spends time in Pueblo interviewing people and traveling to culturally significant places.
-For the graduate students, the project requires fieldwork in Pueblo and work combing through the completed interviews and preparing them for archival in the CU Boulder library.
+For the graduate students, the project requires fieldwork in Pueblo, combing through the completed interviews and preparing them for University Libraries archives.
+Read the full story.